Tartu JK Tammeka: Troubles with Meistriliiga license and new legal entity (2014–2016)

-In February 2014, Tammeka lost their Meistriliiga license due to failing to pay players wages and refusing the reorganization plan proposed by the Estonian Football Association.
-The license to compete under the name Tammeka was granted to the team's academy.
-Former Tammeka player Indrek Koser was appointed as manager and the team came seventh in the 2014 season.
-Tammeka finished the 2015 season in ninth place, but avoided relegation by defeating Tallinna Kalev 4–2 on aggregate in the relegation play-offs.
-The team came seventh in the 2016 season.
-In November 2016, Tammeka announced that Mario Hansi and Kaido Koppel would replace Koser in the coming season.
+Top three aspirations (2017–present)

+In March 2017, Tammeka's CEO Kristjan Tiirik announced in an interview with ERR that the club has developed a strategic plan which would see them play for medals and European spots by 2020.
 The team reached the 2016–17 Estonian Cup final, but were defeated by FCI Tallinn 0–2.
 Tammeka finished seventh again in the 2017 season.
 After the season, Hansi was appointed head of youth development and Koppel became the sole manager.
 Tammeka finished sixth in 2018 and fifth in 2019.
 After finishing fifth again in 2020, Tammeka experienced a difficult season in 2021, finishing in ninth place and having to play the relegation play-offs to secure their top-flight spot.
-For the 2022 season, Tartu Tammeka appointed Portuguese Miguel Santos as the manager of the team, but his tenure only lasted 21 games, as he left the role midway through the season.
-Tammeka finished the 2022 season in sixth place.
+For the 2022 season, Tartu Tammeka appointed Portuguese Miguel Santos as manager, but his tenure only lasted 21 games, as he left the role midway through the season.
+Replaced by Marti Pähn, Tammeka finished the 2022 season in sixth place, before finishing ninth in 2023 and avoiding relegation by defeating Viimsi 6–1 on aggregate in the relegation play-offs.

+Kit

+Colours

+The colours of Tammeka - blue and white - are derived from the colours of the Estonian flag and were established during the club's founding in 1989 as a direct statement of support for the Estonian independence movement.